 Why didn't he figure this out before?

-I rush figured out it ahead.
+I, Rush, figured out it ahead.

-So he also says some very kind things about me and as an interpreter of political uh events, so I'll say some kind things about him.
+So he also says some very kind things about me as an interpreter of political events.

 He has a great talent.